jeremyButtler/bioTools/README.md

 Holds small tools I have made for biology programs.
 The tools are either niche tools, re-inventing the wheel, or just plain odd.
 They all should compile on Linux, BSDs, Mac, and Windows (without cwygin).
+I use them, but I would be suprised if other people used them.
+Basically here incase someone else decides they need one.

 These tools are often built to help me with my projects or are smaller parts of my projects.
 I have included the